-Students may be referred for assessment by a parent, teacher, friend, or by self-referral, however, the referral must be screened and the recommendation must be made by school certificated personnel supported by school records.
+Students with identified physical, emotional, learning, or developmental disabilities have the right to placement in the least restrictive environment and may receive special education services according to a written Individualized Education Program (IEP).
+Questions regarding special education services may be directed to the Special Education Administrator or to the site Principals.
+Students may be referred for assessment by a parent, teacher, friend, or by self-referral, however, the referral must be screened, and the recommendation must be made by school certificated personnel supported by school records.
 No single test, score or measure may be the determining factor.
 Students referred for identification will be provided with a multi-dimensional assessment that reflects a broad range of abilities as well as the significance of cultural, linguistic, and socioeconomic background.
 Evidence may include, but is not limited to, test results (such as standardized, norm-referenced and criterion-referenced), subjective indicators (such as teacher checklist, parent inventories, and anecdotal records), and professional judgment by an expert in the given field (such as talented assessment, product review, and evaluation of student experience).